MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 3. Select the **elipsis (more file actions)** button at the top-right of the screen, then select **Download**.
 4. Repeat step 3 for each of the remaining files.
 5. You can close this window once the downloads are complete.
-6. Create a new folder directly on your C:\ drive.
-Name the folder **ResourceFiles**.
+6. Use the file explorer and navigate to the C:\ directory.
+Create a new folder named **ResourceFiles**.
-7. Open the **Download** folder to access the Contoso files you've downloaded from GitHub, and copy these files into the **C:\ResourceFiles** directory.
+7. Open a new file explorer window and navigate to the **Download** folder to access the Contoso files you've downloaded from GitHub.
+Copy these files into the **C:\ResourceFiles** directory.

 You'll use these files as the source content for the connection you create in the Microsoft admin center.